tkurtbond/tkurtbond.github.io/pending/dnd-retro-clones.rst

 .. _Retro-clone: link://slug/rpg-vocabulary#Retro-clone
 .. _Neo-clone: link://slug/rpg-vocabulary#Neo-clone

 All of the retro-clones and neo-clones mentioned below are games with which I have some familiarity.
 Many of them I've played.
 The others I've read.
+All of them have something interesting to recommend them.

 What do you want?
 =================